Dicky Eklund: Personal life

 Paramount Pictures' 2010 drama The Fighter chronicles the rise of Eklund's younger half-brother Micky Ward.
 Directed by David O. Russell, the film stars Christian Bale as Eklund and Mark Wahlberg as Ward.
 The movie received critical acclaim.
 At the 2011 Screen Actors Guild Awards, Eklund made a surprise appearance on stage with Christian Bale as the latter accepted the award for Outstanding Supporting Actor for his portrayal of Eklund.
 Bale also won a Golden Globe and an Academy Award for his performance.
 During his Academy Award acceptance speech, he thanked Eklund and Ward, who were in the audience.
-Eklund and Bale have since remained in contact with each other.
+Eklund and Bale have remained in contact.

 Eklund was also featured on the HBO documentary High on Crack Street: Lost Lives in Lowell which showed his fall from boxing grace because of his addiction to crack cocaine.
 In the documentary, Eklund was sentenced to a long prison term for crimes he committed to feed his crack addiction.
 Eklund has reportedly been arrested 66 times but has since cleaned up as he has gotten older.
 He still resides in Lowell.

-Eklund was named to Irish America's top 100 in 2011 along side his brother Micky.
-The two would also serve as the grand Marshall's at that year's international boxing hall of fame parade.
+Eklund was named to Irish America's top 100 in 2011 alongside his brother Micky.
+The two would serve as Grand Marshals at that year's international boxing hall of fame parade.

-Eklund's children includes two sons—Dicky Jr and Tommy—along with a daughter, Kerry.
-Dicky Jr is a former actor-turned boxing trainer in California.
+Eklund's children include two sons — Dicky Jr and Tommy — and daughter Kerry.
+Dicky Jr. is a former actor-turned-boxing trainer in California.